28 January 2019

 - Age 40: Around 5% chance each month

-And with age being the biggest factor affecting a woman’s fertility (by age 40 it’s fallen by more than half), it would be great to see more women being proactive in their approach to exploring assisted reproductive technologies like egg-freezing well before their fertility undergoes a significant decline.
+With age being the biggest factor affecting a woman’s fertility (by age 40 it’s fallen by more than half), we encourage women to be proactive in their approach to exploring assisted reproductive technologies like egg-freezing before their fertility undergoes a significant decline.
 It’s a way of taking out fertility insurance.

-Egg freezing requires 10-12 days of self-administered hormonal stimulation via daily injections, followed by a 30 minute collection procedure (usually done under twilight anaesthetic) and then the freezing and storing of the eggs.
-Although far from an on-the-spot procedure, many single women find the peace of mind invaluable, with collected eggs often successfully stored for many years.
+Egg freezing requires 10-12 days of self-administered hormonal stimulation via daily injections, followed by a 30 minute collection procedure (usually done under twilight anaesthetic) followed by the freezing and storing of the eggs.
+Although far from an on-the-spot procedure, many women find the peace of mind invaluable, with their eggs often being successfully stored for many years.